 She said her husband was also able to take a lot of discomfort without complaint, which he attributed to being reared with the “classic British stiff upper lip.”
 But generally, Christina felt being married to a Brit was a real bonus — and spoke approvingly of his love of cooking very traditional English food like scones, lemon curd, pies, and fruitcake.

-Tamar Wilner, who has been married to her husband Will since 2003, said she would find it hard to compare a British husband to an American one because she had never had an American one.
+Tamar Wilner, who has been married to a British man, Will, since 2003, said she would find it hard to compare a British husband to an American one because she had never had an American one.
 She said he did have some traits that might be considered “British," like being less expressive about his feelings.
 But she also knew American men who had similar behavioral habits, so she didn’t necessarily attribute it to his nationality.

 Tara now lives in Dallas, but lived in the U.K. for five years at the start of her marriage.
 The biggest adjustment she had to make was at work.